edwardlach/soapUITest/README.md

 Summary
 =======
-This project provides a simply UI to use for testing and demonstration purposes along with [SoapUI](https://www.soapui.org).
+This project provides a simple UI to use for testing and demonstration purposes along with [SoapUI](https://www.soapui.org).
 The API provides simple math functions for addition, subtraction, multiplication and division of a list of terms.